CSbyGB/pentips/ethical-hacking-general-methodology/scanenum.md

 # Scanning and Enumeration

 - The machine use in the lab here for the example is Kioptrix from vulnhub
+- During this stage it is really important to take good notes.
+We have to write versions we find any information disclosed during this phase.

 ## Scanning with nmap